-class cryptography.hazmat.primitives.asymmetric.ec.ECDSA(algorithm) Added in version 0.5.
+class cryptography.hazmat.primitives.asymmetric.ec.ECDSA(algorithm)

 The ECDSA signature algorithm first standardized in NIST publication FIPS 186-3, and later in FIPS 186-4.

 Note that while elliptic curve keys can be used for both signing and key exchange, this is bad cryptographic practice.
 Instead, users should generate separate signing and ECDH keys.